 Living a healthy lifestyle is all the rage these days, and why wouldn’t it be?
 Everybody’s looking to keep a slim and trim shape, in the face of all the stressful and unhealthy parts of the modern lifestyle.
 People have tried to include more active choices into their daily schedules, and have indeed made room for gym time and other ways to keep themselves moving to try and work off the effects of both day-to-day stress and less-healthy eating.
 Indeed, simply choosing to become more physically active has already resulted in quite a few benefits for quite a few people.

 However, this is not the only way to live a healthier lifestyle, and it’s certainly a better idea to supplement this with the other ways.
 For one thing, matching up a healthier food intake with the more active lifestyle will support the physical fitness with various ways of keeping the body parts themselves well-fueled and healthy.
 Certain types of food are better for the body than others when it comes to promoting healthy joints, and can indeed balance out the physical activity with various all-natural ways of maintaining good body chemistry.
 Our joints, for instance, can benefit from the inclusion of certain types of food in our diets.
+Here are some foods that promote healthy joints:

 - Green tea – long a popular drink for its many healthful properties, green tea is also good for the joints.
 The catechins it contains are great for preventing the breakdown of cartilage and collagen.
 This effect is overall very helpful for keeping the efficient functioning of the joints for as long as possible, especially since cartilage is the cushioning that keeps the joints moving smoothly and stably without friction.